 Tatiana served in Mayor Muriel Bowser’s Administration during the core of the COVID pandemic, as the Director for External Affairs and Engagement for the Office of the Deputy Mayor for Planning and Economic Development where she was tasked with rethinking and strategizing how District government conducts business, invests, supports the workforce, and ensures that District residents, especially those in vulnerable communities, recover from the impacts of the COVID-19 pandemic.
 Her main role was to bring together various stakeholders and regional 3 rd party groups to actively engage them on the importance of public private partnership efforts and strategies to move the region forward.

-From January of 2017- January 2020, Tatiana served as Director of Community Health and Social Impact for the National Capital Area for CareFirst BlueCross BlueShield, the Washington DC region’s largest not-for- profit insurer.
-In this role, Tatiana manages a sponsorship budget with her team of $38 million that supports over 200 organizations in Washington, D.C., Northern Virginia, Montgomery and Prince George’s counties and West Virginia.
-She was also involved in the grantmaking process for funds in CareFirst’s various grant cycles and RFP’s along with conducting and evaluating site visits to grantees in coordination with the company’s grants program officer.
+Prior to her return to District government, Tatiana lead as the Director of Community Health and Social Impact for the National Capital Area for CareFirst BlueCross BlueShield, the region’s largest not-for- profit insurer.
+She managed a sponsorship budget with her team of $48 million that supported over 250 organizations in Washington, D.C., Northern Virginia, Montgomery and Prince George’s counties and West Virginia.